fredriklunde/MMM-GoogleTrafficTimes/README.md

     ]
 }
 ```
+* key = your Google API key as described in the relevant section of this readme
+* origin = This is the location all travel times to the destinations below will be measured from.
+* destination1 = This is the first location you need travel times to (required).
+* destination2 = This is the second location you need travel times to (optional).
+* destination3 = This is the third location you need travel times to (optional).

+In this release the origin and destination addresses have been tested as a Postcode or Zip Code (or similar) only.

+Whilst the Google API can accept a multitude of formats from lomg for addresses to lat&long co-ordinates this script has some matching code to make the results format nicely and this has had some issues with format other than Zip or Post codes.
+This will hopefully be addressed in a later release.

 # Google API Key
 In order to use this module you will need a Google Maps API which is available from the Google GCP console.
 You will need to enable the following APIs for your key, Maps JavaScript API, Geocoding API, Distance Matrix API.